Pratik-boop/pratikboop_demo/README.md

 # pratikboop_demo
-This is My First Repository  On Github
+This is My First Repository  On Git
+<3
+By - Pratik Mishra